RyujiSeiko/Michaelangelo-AI/README.md

 ![image](https://github.com/user-attachments/assets/573b84d4-ed61-428b-a790-9438bef23bb4)

-pip install python-telegram-bot
-pip install python-telegram-bot --upgrade (optional) pip install requests pip install huggingface_hub
+pip install python-telegram-bot \n pip install python-telegram-bot --upgrade (optional) \n pip install requests \n pip install huggingface_hub \n

 Once this is done, your code should operate properly.
 Press the Run button, and it should show "Bot is running...".
 There might be an error like this:
 "/Users/nmuradli/PycharmProjects/Michaelangelo/.venv/lib/python3.9/site-packages/urllib3/__init__.py:35: NotOpenSSLWarning: urllib3 v2 only supports OpenSSL 1.1.1+, currently the 'ssl' module is compiled with 'LibreSSL 2.8.3'.
 See: https://github.com/urllib3/urllib3/issues/3020